• Officers & Staff

 (614) 224-5700 Ext.
 1203

-Tracy Rader is a Senior Staff Representative for the FOP, OLC.
+Tracy Rader is a Senior Staff Representative for the FOP/OLC.
 She has been with the organization since 2008.
 She was born and raised in Franklin County, Ohio.
 She studied business technology and management at Columbus State Community College.
-Tracy started her career working in a non-profit organization (Goodwill Rehabilitation Center) as a Quality Assurance Inspector for nearly eight years.
-Tracy was able to ensure work and rehabilitation opportunities for people with disabilities through providing standard manufacturing plans and quality plans for products packaged and/or produced.
-Tracy then went on to leadership in recruitment and sales for the private sector continuing in her passion to assist people with employment opportunities, providing supervision to a staff, meanwhile maintaining P&L statements and building business relationships.
+Tracy started her career working for a non-profit organization (Goodwill Rehabilitation Center) as a Quality Assurance Inspector for nearly eight years.
+Tracy was able to ensure work and rehabilitation opportunities for people with disabilities by providing standard manufacturing plans and quality plans for products packaged and/or produced.
+Tracy then went on to leadership in recruitment and sales for the private sector continuing in her passion for assisting people with employment opportunities, providing supervision to a staff, meanwhile maintaining P&L statements and building business relationships.

 Tracy is a Licensed Therapeutic foster parent through the State of Ohio.
 Tracy provides services through volunteering for Meals on Wheels, serves the community dinner and mentors teenagers.